Japanese name

 Yamada Tarō (山田太郎), a Japanese placeholder name (male), equivalent to John Smith in English.
 The equivalent of Jane Smith would be Yamada Hanako (山田花子).

 Japanese names (日本人の氏名、日本人の姓名、日本人の名前, Nihonjin no shimei, Nihonjin no seimei, Nihonjin no namae) in modern times consist of a family name (surname) followed by a given name.
 Japanese names are usually written in kanji, where the pronunciation follows a special set of rules.
 Because parents when naming children, and foreigners when adopting a Japanese name, are able to choose which pronunciations they want for certain kanji, the same written form of a name may have multiple readings.
 In exceptional cases, this makes it impossible to determine the intended pronunciation of a name with certainty.
 Even so, most pronunciations chosen for names are common, making them easier to read.
 While any jōyō kanji (with some exceptions for readability) and jinmeiyō kanji may be used as part of a name, names may be rejected if they are believed to fall outside what would be considered an acceptable name by measures of common sense.

 Japanese names may be written in hiragana or katakana, the Japanese language syllabaries for words of Japanese or foreign origin, respectively.
-As such, names written in hiragana or katakana are phonetic rendering and lack meanings that are expressed by names written in the logographic kanji.
+As such, names written in hiragana or katakana are a phonetic rendering and lack meanings that are expressed by names written in the logographic kanji.